 Provisions shall be made for safe entry into and safe exit from the development by pedestrians, bicyclists, cars and trucks.
-The site shall be designed for maximum compatibility with the design and appearance of the historic parkway, and must demonstrate an improvement to pedestrian and bicycle safety at the development site and in the surrounding neighborhood, and shall not cause significant adverse traffic impacts on the state owned parkway, surrounding roadways or nearby intersections.
+The site shall be designed for maximum compatibility with the design and appearance of the historic parkway, and must demonstrate an improvement to pedestrian and bicycle safety at the development site and in the surrounding neighborhood, and shall not cause significant adverse traffic impacts on Blue Hills Parkway, surrounding roadways or nearby intersections.
 The applicant must demonstrate that the project will secure the safe circulation of traffic, including safe turning movements for vehicles traveling to the site from points north and south on the parkway, and for vehicles exiting the site traveling north and south on the parkway.
 The Planning Board may establish conditions that they deem appropriate to achieve maximum safety of vehicular, bicycle and pedestrian traffic, and to improve traffic conditions on the parkway or surrounding areas.
 The applicant shall establish a safe and convenient route for truck traffic necessary to serve the development.
 All truck traffic shall follow this route during construction and thereafter.
+The design of any proposed changes shall be in keeping with the historical significance of the parkway and shall be reviewed by the Historical Commission and subject to the approval of the owner of the parkway.